Types of weathering

 Erosion

-Erosion (from lat. erosio- erosion) - destruction of rocks and soils by surface water flows and wind, including the separation and removal of material debris and accompanied by their deposition.
+Erosion (from lat. erosio- erosion) - the destruction of rocks and soils by surface water flows and wind, including the separation and removal of fragments of material and is accompanied by their deposition.

-Often, especially in foreign literature, erosion is understood as any destructive activity of geological forces, such as the surf, glaciers, gravity; in this case, erosion is synonymous with denudation.
-For them, however, there are also special terms: abrasion ( wave erosion), exaration ( glacial erosion), gravitational processes, solifluction, etc. The same term (deflation) is used in parallel with the concept wind erosion but the latter is much more common.
+Often, especially in foreign literature, erosion is understood as any destructive activity of geological forces, such as sea surf, glaciers, gravity; in this case, erosion is synonymous with denudation.
+However, there are also special terms for them: abrasion ( wave erosion), exaration ( glacial erosion), gravitational processes, solifluction, etc. The same term (deflation) is used in parallel with the concept wind erosion, but the latter is much more common.

-According to the rate of development, erosion is divided into normal and accelerated...
-Normal always takes place in the presence of any pronounced runoff, proceeds more slowly than soil formation and does not lead to a noticeable change in the level and shape of the earth's surface.
+According to the rate of development, erosion is divided into normal And accelerated.
+Normal occurs always in the presence of any pronounced runoff, proceeds more slowly than soil formation and does not lead to a noticeable change in the level and shape of the earth's surface.
 Accelerated is faster than soil formation, leads to soil degradation and is accompanied by a noticeable change in relief.

-For reasons distinguish natural and anthropogenic erosion.
+For reasons allocated natural And anthropogenic erosion.
 It should be noted that anthropogenic erosion is not always accelerated, and vice versa.

 Erosion in Antelope Canyon, Southwest USA

-This is the destructive effect of the wind: waving of sands, forests, plowed soils; the occurrence of dust storms; grinding rocks, stones, structures and mechanisms with hard particles carried by the force of the wind.
-Wind erosion is classified into two types:
+This is the destructive action of the wind: waving sands, forests, plowed soils; occurrence of dust storms; grinding of rocks, stones, buildings and mechanisms with solid particles carried by the force of the wind.
+Wind erosion is divided into two types:

 Casual

-The beginning of a dust storm is associated with certain wind speeds, however, due to the fact that the flying particles cause a chain reaction of the detachment of new particles, its end occurs at significantly lower speeds.
+The beginning of a dust storm is associated with certain wind speeds, however, due to the fact that flying particles cause a chain reaction of detachment of new particles, it ends at speeds much lower.

-The strongest storms took place in the USA in the 1930s ("Dust Cauldron") and in the USSR in the 1960s, after the development of virgin lands.
-Most often, dust storms are associated with irrational human economic activities, namely, massive plowing of land without carrying out soil protection measures.
+The strongest storms took place in the USA in the 1930s (“Dusty Bowl”) and in the USSR in the 1960s, after the development of virgin lands.
+Most often, dust storms are associated with irrational human economic activity, namely, the massive plowing of land without carrying out soil protection measures.

-Water erosion occurs under the influence of temporary streams of atmospheric water (heavy rains, melt water, etc.).
+Water erosion occurs under the influence of temporary flows of atmospheric water (rain showers, melt water, etc.).

-Destruction of the soil by the blows of raindrops.
+Destruction of the soil by impacts of raindrops.
 Structural elements(lumps) of soil are destroyed by the kinetic energy of raindrops and are scattered to the sides.
-On slopes, the downward movement occurs a greater distance.
+On slopes, downward movement occurs over a greater distance.
 Falling, soil particles fall on a film of water, which contributes to their further movement.
 This type of water erosion is of particular importance in the humid tropics and subtropics..

-Surface erosion leads to the formation of washed away and reclaimed soils, and in more large scale- deluvial deposits.
+Surface erosion leads to the formation of eroded and reclaimed soils, and in more large scale— deluvial deposits.

 Linear erosion

-Unlike surface erosion, linear erosion occurs on small areas of the surface and leads to the dismemberment of the earth's surface and the formation of various erosional forms (gullies, ravines, gullies, valleys).
-This also includes river erosion, produced by constant flows of water.
+Unlike surface erosion, linear erosion occurs in small areas of the surface and leads to the dismemberment of the earth's surface and the formation of various erosion forms (gullies, ravines, gullies, valleys).
+This also includes river erosion produced by constant flows of water.

-Washed material is usually deposited as fan cones and forms proluvial deposits.
+The eroded material is deposited usually in the form of alluvial fans and forms proluvial deposits.

 Linear erosion is of two types:

-G lubin (bottom) - destruction of the bottom of the stream channel.
-Bottom erosion is directed from the mouth upstream and occurs until the bottom reaches the level of the base of erosion;
+G hollow (bottom) - destruction of the bottom of the watercourse.
+Bottom erosion is directed from the mouth upstream and occurs before the bottom reaches the level of the erosion basis;

 Lateral - the destruction of the coast.

-In every permanent and temporary watercourse (river, ravine), you can always find both forms of erosion, but at the first stages of development, deep erosion prevails, and in subsequent stages - lateral.
+In each permanent and temporary watercourse (river, ravine), both forms of erosion can always be found, but at the first stages of development, the deep one prevails, and in the subsequent stages, the lateral one.

 An example of combined lateral and deep erosion.
 Sukhona coast

-Erosion processes are ubiquitous on Earth.
-Wind erosion prevails in an arid climate, water erosion in a humid climate.
+Erosion processes are widespread on Earth everywhere.
+Wind erosion prevails in arid climate conditions, water erosion - in humid climate conditions.

-Corrasia (lat. corrado- scraping, scraping) - the process of mechanical erosion, grinding, abrasion, grinding and drilling of rock masses by moving masses of detrital abrasive material moved by water, wind, ice or displaced by the force of gravity along the slopes.
-So, in deserts, corrosion occurs under the influence of sand, in the bed of a glacier - by boulders, in the river bed - by debris drawn by water.
+Corrazion (lat. corrado- scrape, scrape) - the process of mechanical erosion, turning, abrasion, grinding and drilling of rock masses by moving masses of detrital abrasive material moved by water, wind, ice or shifted by gravity along the slopes.
+So, in deserts, corrosion occurs under the action of sand, in the bed of a glacier - by boulders, in a riverbed - by fragments drawn by water.
 As a result, a cellular structure, furrows, hollows and other depressions are formed on the surface of the rocks.

-Suffosia (from lat. suffosio- digging) - removal of small mineral particles of the rock by water filtering through it.
-The process is close to karst, but differs from it in that suffusion is predominantly a physical process and rock particles do not undergo further destruction.
+Suffusion (from lat. suffosio- digging) - the removal of small mineral particles of rock by water filtering through it.
+The process is close to karst, but differs from it in that suffusion is a predominantly physical process and the rock particles do not undergo further destruction.
 One of the characteristics of soil erosion.

-Suffusion leads to subsidence of the overlying strata and the formation of depressions (suffusion funnels, saucers, depressions) up to 10 and even 100 meters in diameter, as well as caves.
-Another consequence may be a change in the granulometric composition of rocks, both susceptible to suffusion and being a filter for the material removed.
+Suffusion leads to subsidence of the overlying strata and the formation of depressions (suffusion funnels, saucers, depressions) with a diameter of up to 10 and even 100 meters, as well as caves.
+Another consequence may be a change in the granulometric composition of rocks both subject to suffusion and acting as a filter for the removed material.

 One of the outlandish landforms that complicates Uluru.
 There are many caves here, the genesis of which is not yet clear.
-Perhaps their formation is associated with suffosion or karst.
-Apparently, these processes took place here for millions (or tens of millions of years), which led to the formation of relief forms, which, rather, can be expected on a limestone plateau ...
+Perhaps their formation is associated with suffusion or karst.
+Apparently, these processes took place here over millions (or tens of millions of years), which led to the formation of landforms, which, rather, can be expected on a limestone plateau...

-Suffosia is most widely developed in the area of distribution of loesses and loess-like loams, under the slopes of river valleys, often along the paths of burrowing animals.
-One of the necessary conditions for suffusion is the presence in the rock of both large particles that form an immobile frame, and washed out small ones.
-The removal begins only with certain values of the water pressure, below which only filtration occurs.
+Suffusion is most widely developed in the area of loess and loess-like loams, under the slopes of river valleys, often along the paths of burrowing animals.
+One of the necessary conditions for suffusion is the presence in the rock of both large particles that form an immovable frame, and washed out small ones.
+The removal begins only with certain values of water pressure, below which only filtration occurs.

-In carbonate and gypsum-bearing sandy-argillaceous deposits and marls, karst and suffusion can occur simultaneously.
-This phenomenon is called clay karst or clayey pseudokarst.
+In carbonate and gypsum-bearing sandy-argillaceous deposits and marls, karst and suffusion can appear simultaneously.
+This phenomenon is called clayey karst or clayey pseudokarst.

-Kigilyakhi (Yakut. kisilyakhi, kisi - man) - high rocky pillars of bizarre shape, formed as a result of cryogenic weathering.
-Stones sticking out on the surface of flat mountains or from under ice and snow resemble a person, which is where the name comes from.
+Kigilyakhi (Yakut. kisilyakhi, kisi - man) - high rocky pillars of a bizarre shape, formed as a result of cryogenic weathering.
+Stones protruding from the surface of flat mountains or from under ice and snow look like a person, hence the name.

-There are many places on our planet, the origin of which cannot be fully explained by man.
-Around such objects, many legends and tales are born, explaining what is difficult to rationalize.
+There are many places on our planet, the origin of which a person is not able to fully explain.
+Around such objects, many legends and tales are born, explaining what is difficult to rationally explain.
 Kigilyakhs, or kisilyakhs, are one of such objects.
-They are tall pillars formed from rocks, which are usually located on the tops of rocks during weathering.
-It is not surprising that tall pillars resembling frozen figures of giants have become heroes of many legends in Yakutia, where they are located.
+They are high pillars formed from rocks that are usually located on the tops of rocks during weathering.
+It is not surprising that high pillars, resembling the frozen figures of giants, have become the heroes of many legends in Yakutia, where they are located.

-The largest number of pillars-kigilyakhs is located in northern Yakutia, the most impressive stone figures are located on the Novosibirsk Islands, this is where most tourists come.
-It is interesting that from the Yakut “kisilyakh” it literally translates as “a place where there are people”, since the word “kis” itself is “a person”.
-It is known that the Yakut Kisilyakhs arose about 120 million years ago.
-Around this time, the Verkhoyansk and Chersky ridges were formed as a result of the collision of the North American continental plate with the Eurasian one.
-It was after the formation of folds on these ridges that the kigilyakhs began to form.
-True, they owe their origin to weathering, which, in frosty weather and location (tops of rocks), forms stone pillars.
-The material of which the kigilyakhs are composed are hard rocks, mainly granite.
+The largest number of Kigilyakh pillars is located in northern Yakutia, the most impressive stone figures are located on the New Siberian Islands, this is where most tourists come.
+It is interesting that from the Yakut language “kisilyakh” literally translates as “a place where there are people”, since the very word “kis” means “man”.
+It is known that the Yakut kisilyakhs arose about 120 million years ago.
+Approximately at this time, the Verkhoyansk and Chersky ridges were formed as a result of the collision of the North American continental plate with the Eurasian one.
+It was after the formation of folds on these ridges that kigilyakhs began to form.
+True, they owe their origin to weathering, which, in conditions of frosty weather and location (tops of rocks), forms stone pillars.
+The material of which the kigilyakhs are made is hard rocks, mostly granite.

-There is another version of the origin of these rocks, it, as usual, is associated with otherworldly forces.
-Legend has it that once the earth was not yet covered with snow and permafrost, people then lived mainly in mountainous areas.
-But over time, the climate also changed, the dwelling in the rocks became unusable, as a strong cold snap began.
-At the moment when life became completely impossible, people decided to move to the south, descend from the mountains.
-But during the crossing of the Kisilyakh ridge, many of them, unable to withstand the cold, froze.
-Over time, they turned into stone pillars, which, being covered with more and more layers of stone, reached their present size.
+There is another version of the origin of these rocks, which, as usual, is associated with otherworldly forces.
+The legend says that once the earth was not yet covered with snow and permafrost, then people lived mainly in mountainous areas.
+But over time, the climate also changed, the dwelling in the rocks became unsuitable, as a severe cooling began.
+At the moment when life became completely impossible, people decided to move to the south, to descend from the mountains.
+But during the crossing of the Kisilakhsky Range, many of them, unable to withstand the cold, froze.
+Over time, they turned into stone pillars, which, being covered with more and more layers of stone, reached their real sizes.

 LOCATION

 Kigilyakhs are quite common all over the world, they are in Kazakhstan - the Koitas massif is known, there are mountain ranges in Transbaikalia.
-V different countries stone pillars are called differently, somewhere - "stone monks", due to the fact that they resemble frozen praying priests.
-In Russia, the most famous kigilyakhs are located in Yakutia, where tourists interested in magic stones come annually.
-The most famous places where the stones are found are the Kisilyakhsky ridge, Medvezhy and Lyakhovsky islands.
-In general, the very word "kigilyakh" began to be used by geologists all over the world relatively recently, this happened after the discovery of the Lyakhov Islands, when the Cape Kigilyakh and the peninsula of the same name were discovered and named.
+IN different countries stone pillars are called differently, somewhere - "stone monks", due to the fact that they resemble frozen praying clergymen.
+In Russia, the most famous kigilyakhs are located in Yakutia, where tourists interested in magic stones come every year.
+The most famous locations for the stones are the Kisilakhsky Range, the Medvezhy and Lyakhovsky Islands.
+In general, the word "kigilyakh" itself began to be used by geologists all over the world relatively recently, this happened after the discovery of the Lyakhovsky Islands, when Cape Kigilyakh and the peninsula of the same name were discovered and named.
 Two islands belonging to the Lyakhovsky group - Chetyrekhstolbovoy and Stolbovoy - are located mainly in the Laptev Sea.
-One more famous place"Habitat" of the Kigilyakhs is Mount Kisilyakh-Tas, it is located 100 kilometers from the coast East Siberian Sea, on the banks of the Alazeya River flowing through the tundra.
-It is on this mountain that the kigilyakhs form the so-called ridge, since the ridge of pillars stretches along the entire top of the mountain.
-It is also important to be able to distinguish kigilyakhs from nunataks (from the Eskimo “nuna” and “so”, which literally means “lonely peak”).
+Another famous place The “habitats” of the Kigilyakhs are Mount Kisilyakh-Tas, it is located 100 kilometers from the coast East Siberian Sea, on the banks of the Alazeya River flowing through the tundra.
+It is on this mountain that the Kigilyakhs form the so-called ridge, since a ridge of pillars stretches along the entire top of the mountain.
+It is also important to be able to distinguish kigilyakhs from nunataks (from the Eskimo "nun" and "tak", which literally means "lonely peak").
 These various stone pillars are very similar, nunataks are rocks that stand alone, or rocky peaks that form on the surface of a glacier.
-This is their main difference from the kigilyakhs - nunataks are formed not only as a result of weathering, their appearance is also influenced by rocks destroyed by the glacier.
-But if the ice disappears around and the nunatak remains on the bare rocky surface, you can hardly distinguish this stone pillar from the kigilakh.
+This is precisely their main difference from the Kigilyakhs - nunataks are formed not only as a result of weathering, their appearance is also influenced by rocks collapsing by the glacier.
+But if the ice around disappears and the nunatak remains standing on a bare rocky surface, you will hardly be able to distinguish this stone pillar from the kigilyakh.
 Perhaps only geologists can accurately determine the cause of the formation of stone pillars.

 KISILYAKH RIDGE

-Kisilyakhsky ridge is one of the most scenic spots habitat of the kigilyakhs, it is located on the watershed of the Adycha and Yana rivers.
+The Kisilakhsky Ridge is one of the most scenic spots habitat of the Kigilyakhs, it is located on the watershed of the Adycha and Yana rivers.
 Besides, in mountain system Chersky, this ridge is one of the smallest.
-Its length is about 80 meters, and the highest peak reaches 1548 meters.
-The ridge consists of many different rocks, which allows us to consider it complex, it includes: clay shales, Jurassic sandstones, mudstones and other minerals, scientists believe that all these granitoids belong to the Cretaceous period.
-It is these sedimentary rocks that form the kigilyakhs, some of which can reach 30 meters in height.
-They are located on the main ridge of the ridge and, in addition, stretch along the entire watershed.
-It is interesting that it is on the Kisilyakhsky ridge that the kigilyakhs sometimes form impassable walls or labyrinths with small passages between the pillars.
-The lower the kigilah is, the lower it is, but at the same time ideally even pillars are located on the top, and below they acquire interesting and bizarre shapes.
-Kigilyaham are assigned the same strange names that tell you what the pillar looks like.
-In general, many tourists consider it their duty to name their favorite kigilyah in some unusual way.
-Therefore, if you read the travel notes of different travelers who have visited the same place, you will not find the same names for stone pillars.
-Each will give them names at their discretion, focusing on what the stone reminded him of.
-The Kisilyakhsky ridge is covered with many cracks and crevices, and its northern side is completely covered with lichens and mosses.
-Many researchers note another feature of the kigilyakhs - the presence of a leg.
-The famous geologist G. Mydel wrote in his research that the foot of the stone pillars is a base as tall as a person, while it is slightly thinner than the kigilah itself.
+Its length is about 80 meters, and the most high peak reaches a mark of 1548 meters.
+The ridge consists of many different rocks, which allows us to consider it complex, it includes: shales, Jurassic sandstones, mudstones and other minerals, scientists believe that all these granitoids belong to the Cretaceous period in age.
+It is these sedimentary rocks that form kigilyakhs, some of which can reach a height of 30 meters.
+They are located on the main crest of the ridge and, in addition, stretch along the entire watershed.
+Interestingly, it is on the Kisilyakh Ridge that the Kigilyakhs sometimes form impenetrable walls or labyrinths with small passages between the pillars.
+The lower the kigilakh is, the lower it is, but at the same time, perfectly even pillars are located on the top, and below they acquire interesting and bizarre shapes.
+Kigilyakhs are assigned the same strange names, which talk about what the pole looks like.
+In general, many tourists consider it their duty to somehow unusually name their favorite kigil.
+Therefore, if you read the travel notes of different travelers who have visited the same place, you will not find the same names of stone pillars.
+Everyone will give them names at their discretion, focusing on what the stone reminded them of.
+The Kisilyakh range is covered with many cracks and crevices, and its northern side is completely covered with lichens and mosses.
+Many researchers note another feature of the Kigilyakhs - the presence of a leg.
+The well-known geologist G. Meidel wrote in his research that the foot of stone pillars is a base as tall as a person, while it is slightly thinner than the kigilakh itself.
 At the same time, the exact age of the stones remains unknown: how many scientists, so many guesses.

-Many scientists in different time made expeditions to the islands of Yakutia in order to find out the true origin of the kigilyakhs.
+Many scientists in different time made expeditions to the islands of Yakutia in order to find out the true origin of the Kigilyakhs.
 So, in 1921-1923, F.P.
 Wrangel conducted an expedition, during which his group explored the Bear Islands, which are located in the East Siberian Sea.
-The group of these islands included the island of Chetyrekhstolbovoy, it was on this island that Wrangel first discovered the kigilyakhs, in his notes on the campaign he tried to find out their reasons for their formation.
-"We can conclude that three now separated stones once made up one large cliff: gradually cleaving and crumbling from the force of frost or other physical problems, it lost its primitive appearance," he wrote, first noting weathering as main factor the formation of new kigilyakhs.
+The group of these islands included the island of Chetyrehstolbovoy, it was on it that Wrangel discovered the Kigilyakhs for the first time, in his notes on the campaign he sought to find out the reasons for their formation.
+“It can be concluded that the three now separated stones were once one large cliff: gradually splitting and collapsing from the force of frost or other physical problems, it lost its original appearance,” he wrote, first noting weathering as main factor formation of new kigilyakhs.

-And in 1935 on the same island from new expedition arrived geologist S. Obruchev, who also investigated the kigilyakhi.
+And in 1935 on the same island with new expedition the geologist S. Obruchev arrived, who also explored the Kigilyakhs.
 In his memoirs, he described not only the theory of the formation of stones, but also told the story of their discovery.
-According to him, the Bear Islands were discovered back in 1702 and were first visited in 1720.
+According to him, the Bear Islands were discovered as early as 1702 and first visited in 1720.
 Another fact noted by him is interesting: the pillars collapsed very quickly.
-Obruchev wrote that if in 1720 there were four pillars, then in 1935 only three were found, and the fourth turned into a stone placer and lay at the foot of the rest.
-At the same time, the geologist notes that only 200 years are enough for all the kigilyakhs on Chetyrekhpolbovoy to be destroyed.
+Obruchev wrote that if in 1720 there were four pillars, then only three were found in 1935, and the fourth turned into a stone placer and lay at the foot of the rest.
+At the same time, the geologist notes that only 200 years are enough for all the kigilyakhs on Chetyrekhstolbovy to be destroyed.
 But Obruchev's research was not taken seriously, as he made too many inaccuracies in his notes.
-So, in the same 1935, another expedition visited the island - the explorer Vorobyov, who discovered and described all four kigilyakhs.
-However on this moment It is known that the pillars located on the Kisilyakhsky ridge are covered with vertical cracks and therefore are rather unstable.
-But, despite the existing danger of collapse, locals kigilyakhs have been considered since ancient times the best place recreation.
-Sitting with them, according to legends, you can gain mental strength and tranquility.
-And in 1986, at the foot of the Kisilyakh ridge, archaeologists discovered more than 68 sites of ancient people and a burial.
-These findings indicate that the mountainous area of Yakutia in ancient times was densely populated.
-And perhaps the locals are right, believing that the kigilyakhs carry the forces of ancient ancestors.
+So, in the same 1935, another expedition visited the island - the researcher Vorobyov, who discovered and described all four kigilyakhs.
+However, on this moment it is known that the pillars located on the Kisilyakh Range are covered with vertical cracks and therefore are rather unstable.
+But, despite the existing danger of collapse, locals Kigilyakhs have been considered since ancient times the best place recreation.
+Sitting with them, according to legend, you can gain mental strength and peace of mind.
+And in 1986, at the foot of the Kisilakhsky Range, archaeologists discovered more than 68 sites of ancient people and a burial place.
+These finds indicate that the mountainous area of Yakutia was quite densely populated in ancient times.
+And perhaps the locals are right, believing that the Kigilyakhs carry the powers of their ancient ancestors.

-Weathering is understood as a set of physical, chemical and biochemical processes of transformation of rocks and their constituent minerals in the near-surface part. crust.
+Weathering is understood as a set of physical, chemical and biochemical processes of transformation of rocks and their constituent minerals in the near-surface part earth's crust.

-This transformation depends on a number of factors: temperature fluctuations, the chemical effect of water and gases - carbon dioxide and oxygen (found in the atmosphere and dissolved in water); the effects of organic substances formed during the life of plants and animals and during their dying off and decomposition.
+This transformation depends on a number of factors: temperature fluctuations, chemical effects of water and gases - carbon dioxide and oxygen (which are in the atmosphere and dissolved in water); the impact of organic substances formed during the life of plants and animals and during their death and decomposition.
 Those. weathering processes are closely related to the interaction of the near-surface part of the earth's crust with the atmosphere, hydrosphere, and biosphere.
-It is the boundary region of different phases that has high reactivity.
+It is the boundary region of different phases that has a high reactivity.
 The near-surface part of the earth's crust, in which the transformation of mineral matter occurs, is called the weathering zone.

-The weathering process depends on the climate, relief, organic world and time.
+The weathering process depends on the climate, topography, organic world and time.

 PHYSICAL WEATHERING

-In this type, temperature weathering is of little importance, which is associated with daily and seasonal temperature fluctuations, which causes either heating or cooling of the surface part of rocks.
+In this type, temperature weathering is of little importance, associated with daily and seasonal temperature fluctuations, which causes either heating or cooling of the surface part of the rocks.

-Large differences in the coefficient "expansion - compression" of rock-forming minerals under prolonged exposure to temperature fluctuations leads to the fact that the cohesion of individual mineral grains is broken, cracks are formed, and then the rocks disintegrate into fragments (lumps, crushed stone, sand, etc.).
-The processes of physical weathering are very intensive in deserts, where there is little precipitation and high drops (daily) temperatures.
+Large differences in the “expansion-compression” coefficient of rock-forming minerals under prolonged exposure to temperature fluctuations leads to the fact that the adhesion of individual mineral grains is broken, cracks form, and then the rocks disintegrate into fragments (blocks, crushed stone, sand, etc.).
+The processes of physical weathering are very intensive in deserts, where there is little precipitation and high differences in (daily) temperatures.

-On mountain slopes, along with weathering, gravitational processes develop: landslides, rock falls, talus, landslides.
-The products of gravitational processes (talus, landslides) accumulated at the base of the slopes represent a kind of genetic type of continental sediments called colluvium.
+On the mountain slopes, along with weathering, gravitational processes develop: landslides, rockfalls, talus, landslides.
+The products of gravitational processes (screes, landslides) accumulated at the base of the slopes represent a peculiar genetic type of continental deposits, called colluvium.

-In polar and subpolar countries, where there is permafrost and excessive surface moisture, weathering is done with the wedging action of freezing water in cracks.
-When the water freezes (the volume of ice is 9% higher than the frozen water), stress occurs in the cracks, the fragmentation of rocks and the formation of blocky material.
-This weathering is called frosty.
+In polar and subpolar countries, where there is permafrost and excessive surface moisture, weathering is associated with the wedging action of freezing water in cracks.
+When water freezes (the volume of ice is 9% higher than frozen water), stresses appear in cracks, crushing of rocks and formation of blocky material.
+Such weathering is called frost.

 Roots of plants, especially trees, have a wedging effect on rocks.
-Various burrowing animals also perform mechanical work.
+A variety of burrowing animals also perform mechanical work.

 Purely physical weathering leads only to mechanical fragmentation of rocks without changing their mineral and chemical composition.